CrazyRedMachine/PN5180-cardio/README.md

 # PN5180-cardio

-PN5180 eAmusement wavepass USB HID card reader (cardio) with optional integrated keypad, ISO14443 to FeliCa spoof (for Aime, Nesica, BANAPASSPORT compatibility), Spiceapi integration
+PN5180 eAmusement wavepass USB HID card reader (cardio) with optional integrated keypad, ISO14443 to FeliCa spoof (for Aime, Nesica, BANAPASSPORT compatibility)

+## Alternate branches

+Be sure to check out alternate branches for variants using other backends or hardware.

 # Acknowledgments